0nix/ggj21/twine/ending2.md

 ["Stop looking at me!"]

-Es gibt kein Entrinnen vor den Augen an den Wänden. (run a script to play gunshots and stop printing the sentence)
+Es gibt kein Entrinnen vor den Augen an den Wänden. (run a script to play a gunshot and stop printing the sentence)

 {END, JUMP TO GAME OVER SCREEN}